vmware-archive/pcf-pipelines/README.md

 This is a collection of [Concourse](https://concourse.ci) pipelines for installing and upgrading [Pivotal Cloud Foundry](https://pivotal.io/platform).

+Other pipelines which may be of interest are listed at the end of this README.

 ![Concourse Pipeline](install-pcf/gcp/embed.png)

 **Install pipelines** will deploy PCF for whichever IaaS you choose.
 For public cloud installs, such as AWS, Azure, and GCP, the pipeline will deploy the necessary infrastructure in the public cloud, such as the networks, loadbalancers, and databases, and use these resources to then deploy PCF (Ops Manager and Elastic Runtime).
 On-premise private datacenter install pipelines, such as with vSphere and Openstack, do not provision any infrastructure resources and only deploy PCF, using resources that are specified in the parameters of the pipeline.